destinydriven/cakephp-highcharts/README.markdown

 Please note that this plugin is still a work-in-progress, with only the basic functionality to reproduce the charts available through the HighCharts library.
-More features will be added and the existing ones will be improved as you discover better ways of doing things and send pull requests.
+More features will be added and the existing ones will be improved as you discover better ways of doing things and send me pull requests.

 Please send your comments and suggestions to d3stinydriv3n[at]gmail.com

-For those of you who simply want take a quick look at this plugin's features,  demos should be available at:
+For those of you who simply want take a quick look at this plugin's features,  demos are available at:

 <http://destinydrivenlive.com/highcharts/high_charts/high_charts_demo>